MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-enabled-by-arc-tutorial.md

 ### Step 1 - Create Azure Arc Kubernetes Cluster and connect it to your cluster

 > [!Note]
-> The following command assumes you have a kubernetes cluster and that the current context on your ./kube/config file points to it.
+> The following command assumes you have a Kubernetes cluster and that the current context on your ./kube/config file points to it.

 Run the following command to connect your cluster.
 This command deploys the Azure Arc agents to the cluster and installs Helm v.
 3.6.3 to the *.azure* folder of the deployment machine.
 This Helm 3 installation is only used for Azure Arc, and it doesn't remove or change any previously installed versions of Helm on the machine.